Is corn good for you? Over the years, there has been much speculation on this topic, and today we are setting the record straight.

 However, it is the most widely produced feed grain in the United States.
 Because of this, it can be found in varying forms in foods we eat every day like cereals, chips and anything with cornmeal, corn ﬂour or corn syrup.

 High fructose corn syrup is the main reason corn is seen as unhealthy.
 According to the Food and Drug Administration, HFCS is created when “enzymes are added to corn syrup in order to convert some of the glucose to another simple sugar called fructose.”
 Once this product is broken down in the body, the end product is essentially 100 percent glucose — a naturally occurring molecule.
 As of January, the FDA had no evidence that HFCS is less safe or less healthy than other food sweeteners, such as sucrose or honey.

 So what is the bottom line?
 If you want to eat corn, go for it!
-It is packed with nutrients and foods with HFCS are fine in moderation, so do not feel guilty about adding corn back to your barbecue lineup this summer!
+It is packed with nutrients and foods with HFCS are fine in moderation, so do not feel guilty about adding it back to your produce lineup!